 Operating costs are forecast to rise modestly for wastewater, from \$14.6 million now to \$17 million in 10 years.
 This represents an increase in costs of less than 2% per annum over this period.
-Cost increases longer term are higher at around 2.46% per annum.
+Cost increases longer term are also forecast to be around 2% per annum .
 These increases are less than the cost of inflation, meaning the "real" costs of operating the wastewater network is forecast to fall over time.